TheOceanCleanup/LabelAPI/full_flow_examples.md

 print(r.json())
 ```

-This shows there are 4 images in the system.
-This request supports pagination
+This shows the images in the system.
+This request supports pagination, as it
-as it might return a lot of images.
-It is also possible to list the images in
+might return a lot of images.
+It is also possible to list the images in a
-a single image set using `/image_sets/{image_set_id}/images`.
+single image set using `/image_sets/{image_set_id}/images`.

-Now we want to add these images to the created campaign:
+Now we want to add some images to the created campaign.
+In this example, we
+will add the images 1 through 4:

 ```
 body = [